theodo/workflow-monitor/docs/adr_1-implement_serverless_real_time.md

 The current stack is :
 * Frontend : React with Apollo Client
-* Backend : NestJs with its GraphQl module which use Apollo Server.
-The ORM is Sequelize
-* Frontend : React with Apollo Client
 * Backend : NestJs with Apollo Server as GraphQL module, Sequelize as ORM
 * DataBase : PostgreSQL
 Every layers are deployed on the same virtual machine on an openstack instance for now.